-Hyperventilation is a breathing pattern disorder and can be simply defined as moving more air through the chest than the body can deal with.
+Hyperventilation is a breathing pattern disorder.
+It can be defined as moving more air through your chest than your body can deal with.

 - Hyperventilation syndrome is a common breathing disorder.

-- It affects between 10-30 percent of otherwise healthy people.
+- It affects between 10–30% of otherwise healthy people.

 - Symptoms include shortness of breath, rapid breathing and heart rate.

 - Symptoms such as chest pain or dizziness should be checked by a doctor.

 - Hyperventilation may be a response to emotional or environmental factors.